 When putting together the pipeline for deploying your codebase to your cluster, you should consider a process and a flow that makes it as easy as possible for you and the other devs on your team to deploy changes.
 The Humanitec platform bridges the gap between configuring your deployment environments (which you’d normally do in the GCP interface or with the command line tools) and deploying the code to your cluster.

-By now, you’ve already got the Kubernetes infrastructure necessary to try out the platform.
+By now, you’ve already got the Kubernetes infrastructure necessary to try out Humanitec.
 If you’d like to make configuring and deploying to your cluster easier, then go ahead and register for a free trial.
 You’ll be able to deploy your first app to your own GCP cluster in minutes.
+Our DevOps experts are happy to support you during a free webinar.